llcclarke/verspaetung/README.md

 * Doesn't take into account delays yet - only what is next due on the schedule
 * Needs better error handling, currently only assumes nothing is due, not that stop may not exist
 * Only one vehicle can arrive next
-* Potentially extendable to take time given
-* Requests should only allow Integers
+* Requests should only allow Ints

 **Vehicle Location**
 * Not built due to lack of time - but thoughts include:
+    * mvp: only recognise vehicles that should be at a stop given the timetable
     * Needs to take into account delays
-    * mvp: only recognise vehicles that are at stops
-    * Vehicles appear to move can only move 1 square at a time, both horizontally, vertically and diagonally.
+    * Vehicles appear to move 1 square per minute, both horizontally, vertically and diagonally.